steux/cc7800/README.md

 - 16-bits arithmetics is severly constrained.
 Generated code may generate an error if too complex (carry propagation check).
 - No 32-bits operations, no floating point.
 - Works with one C file.
 No linking provided.
 Use `#include "other_file.c"` to cope with this.
+- Functions are not reentrant, since cc7800 doesn't use the stack for parameters passing.

 ## How to install